rahidelvi/blog/_posts/2018-01-13-hide_your_address_bar_with_vivaldi.markdown

 Want a little more screen real estate?

 The Vivaldi browser has become my daily driver for much of my _config_ work at GrantBook.
+Here's one reason why.

 I use the `CTRL` + `L` shortcut a fair bit to jump to the address bar with my keyboard.
 Because that's easy to remember, `CTRL` + `SHIFT` + `L` hides my address bar in Vivaldi.
 On some websites I find you just don't need it.

 You set it up like this.

 ![Vivaldi Config][1]

----

 I still use Chrome for its convenient `Add to desktop` feature to access my email, calendar, task manager and other apps in standalone windows, but Vivaldi is where I work on my projects.